srobo/docs/kit/brain_board/index.md

 <img src="{{ site.baseurl }}/images/content/kit/brain.png" alt="A photo of a brain board" title="A brain board" class="right" style="max-width: 50%"/>
 The Brain Board provided with your kit is what runs the code you write and controls the other peripheral boards.
 It consists of a [Raspberry Pi 4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) and a Student Robotics KCH HAT.

 The LEDs on the HAT display the current status of the robot and can be used to help debug your robot.
-There are also 3 RGB (Red, Green and Blue) LEDs that you can control from your code.
+There are also 3 RGB (Red, Green, and Blue) LEDs that you can control from your code.

 ## Board Diagram